 What is a non-readily realisable security?

-The FCA created the term ‘non-readily realisable security’ in 2014 to describe certain types of investments which are difficult to price and for which there is no or only a limited secondary market.
+The Financial Conduct Authority (FCA) created the term ‘non-readily realisable security’ in 2014 to describe certain types of investments which are difficult to price and for which there is no or only a limited secondary market.
 These are primarily equity or debt securities of small and medium enterprises which are longer-term investments and carry more risk of capital loss.

 Examples of instruments which are considered ‘readily realisable’ include: